jeffreykegler/libmarpa/toward.md

 ("online evaluation rules" or "online rules") to be evaluated as they are completed.
-When an "online rule" is completed, its completed Earley item can stored as a special kind of Earley item --- an "evaluated Earley item".
+When an "online rule" is completed, its completed EIM can stored as a special kind of EIM --- an "evaluated EIM".
-Evaluated Earley items do not have confluences, and therefore release all of their upstream storage.
+Evaluated EIMs do not have confluences, and therefore release all of their upstream storage.
-The use of evaluated EIMS can allow those application which lend themselves to online parsing to parse arbitrary length inputs using a fixed amount of space.
+The use of evaluated EIMs can allow those application which lend themselves to online parsing to parse arbitrary length inputs using a fixed amount of space.